Maybeck High School: Curriculum

 For two weeks before spring break, the school suspends regular classes and conducts Special Programs, in which students divide into small groups led by staff members, each pursuing its own activity.
-One group may go snowboarding in Tahoe or diving in the Philippines, while another group paints murals in the halls of the school or builds kites to fly at the Berkeley Marina.
-Programs vary from year to year; past offerings include trips to New Orleans, Machu Picchu, France, Egypt, and Vietnam, and seminars on subjects such as fencing, South Indian culture, and Broadway theater.
+Programs vary from year to year and can be local, regional, or international; in 2004, a group of 16 Maybeck students arrived in Spain two weeks after the Madrid train bombings.